Strong Customer Authentication

 Scenario 4: One-off invoices

-billing=charge_automaticallyinvoices that charge a card on file, you will need to get the user back on-session to complete SCA.
-You can do so with our Hosted Invoice Page, or through the custom handling described in Scenario 3.
+collection_method=charge_automatically, you might need to bring the customer back on-session to complete SCA.
+You can do so with our Hosted Invoice Page, or through the custom handling described in the third scenario.

 Tools for collecting off-session payments

-- Emailing your customers when an off-session payment requires 3D Secure authentication.
+- Email your customers when an off-session payment requires 3D Secure authentication

-- Scheduling follow-up emails reminding them to complete authentication.
+- Schedule follow-up emails reminding customers to complete authentication

-- Providing a link to a hosted invoice payment page where they can complete authentication.
+- Provide a link to a hosted invoice page where customers can complete authentication

-You can customize the look and feel of these emails and the hosted invoice page in your Branding settings.
+You can customize emails and the hosted invoice page in your Branding settings.

-The following table outlines the various actions you or Stripe can take to trigger SCA and whether or not we consider the action on-session, off-session, or unknown.
-For all actions with off-session or unknown user presence, Stripe will send an authentication link if the SCA email setting is enabled.
+The following table outlines the various actions you or Stripe can take to trigger SCA and whether or not Stripe considers the action on-session or off-session by default.
+For actions that are off-session, Stripe sends an authentication link if the SCA email setting is enabled.